CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/communication-service/API.md

-# API Documentation for Socket.IO Communication
+# API Documentation for Communication Service

 ## Overview

-This API documentation describes the WebSocket-based communication for real-time features in your application, including user authentication, room management, and messaging functionalities using Socket.IO.
+This API documentation describes the WebSocket-based communication service for real-time features in our application, including user authentication, room management, and messaging functionalities using Socket.IO.

+The main functionality of this service is to provide a chatbox and video call between pairs of users.

+## Security

+This is a HTTPS server so clients will have to use the right protocols.

+The client will require a valid JWT created from our user service to connect to our server.

 ## Base URL